ggnaegi/SwizlyPeasy.Gateway/README.md

 -> The Consul instance can now be reached at the address http://localhost:8500.

 ![image](https://github.com/ggnaegi/SwizlyPeasy.Gateway/assets/58469901/408b55df-9676-466d-952f-c6b6285a3d4d)
-### Start the SwizlyPeasy.Gateway and the Swizly.Demo.API projects
+### Start the SwizlyPeasy.Gateway.API and the Swizly.Demo.API projects

 You should clone the repository, open the solution in visual studio and start the Gateway and Demo Projects (Multiple Startup Projects) in debug mode with IIS Express

-**FIRST START -> Please start the Swizly.Demo.API project first, wait 10-20 seconds before starting the gateway, so the demo service will be registered to consul**

 ![image](https://github.com/ggnaegi/SwizlyPeasy.Gateway/assets/58469901/d7b80a8f-cded-4703-92e9-8fcfb9cf00a8)